xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/pgsqlsetup.1.rst

 \ **-i|-**\ **-init**\

- The init option is used to setup an installed PostgreSQL database so that xCAT can use the database.
+ The \ **-**\ **-init**\  option is used to setup an installed PostgreSQL database so that xCAT can use it.
 This involves creating the xcat database, the xcat admin id, allowing access to the xcatdb database by the Management Node.
 It customizes the postgresql.conf configuration file, adds the management server to the pg_hba.conf and starts the PostgreSQL server.
 It also backs up the current xCAT database and restores it into the newly setup xcatdb PostgreSQL database.
-It creates the /etc/xcat/cfgloc file to point the xcatd daemon to the PostgreSQL database and restarts the xcatd daemon using the database.
+It creates the /etc/xcat/cfgloc file to point the \ **xcatd**\  daemon to the PostgreSQL database and restarts the \ **xcatd**\  daemon using the database.
  On AIX, it additionally setup the xcatadm unix id and the postgres id and group.
 For AIX, you should be using the PostgreSQL rpms available from the xCAT website.
 For Linux, you should use the PostgreSQL rpms shipped with the OS.
-You can chose the -o option, to run after the init.
+You can chose the \ **-o**\  option, to run after the init.
- To add additional nodes to access the PostgreSQL server, setup on the Management Node, use the -a option.
+ To add additional nodes to access the PostgreSQL server, setup on the Management Node, use the \ **-a**\  option.

- For more documentation see:Setting_Up_PostgreSQL_as_the_xCAT_DB
+ For more documentation see:<https://xcat-docs.readthedocs.io/en/stable/advanced/hierarchy/databases/index.html#postgresql>

 \ **-N|-**\ **-nostart**\

- This option with the -i flag will create the database, but will not backup and restore xCAT tables into the database.
-It will create the cfgloc file such that the next start of xcatd will try and contact the database.
+ This option with the \ **-i**\  flag will create the database, but will not backup and restore xCAT tables into the database.
+It will create the cfgloc file such that the next start of \ **xcatd**\  will try and contact the database.
 This can be used to setup the xCAT PostgreSQL database during or before install.